transkatgirl/Tapestry-Loom/README.md

 Where `$HF_REPO` is set to the HuggingFace repository of the model (such as `mradermacher/Trinity-Mini-Base-GGUF`).

+Explanation of arguments:
-Quantization should be kept to a minimum; Benchmarks of how chat models are affected by quantization may not necessarily generalize to how base models are used. `q8_0` is a reasonable balance between quality and VRAM usage for most use cases.
+- Quantization should be kept to a minimum; Benchmarks of how chat models are affected by quantization may not necessarily generalize to how base models are used.
+	- `q8_0` is a reasonable balance between quality and VRAM usage for most use cases.

-Reducing the maximum context length can help reduce VRAM usage without reducing output quality.
+- Reducing the maximum context length helps reduce VRAM usage without sacrificing quality.
+- The default sampling parameters (those specified by the CLI arguments) should leave the model's output distribution unchanged. **Sampling parameter defaults for chat models do not generalize to how base models are used.**
+	- The sampling parameters specified in the CLI arguments will be overridden by any sampling parameters that are specified in a request.

-### Optional tokenization server
+### Tokenization server (optional)

 See [tapestry-tokenize](./tapestry-tokenize/README.md) for more information on how to use the (optional) tokenization server.